 - Close the coffee maker and let it soak for 10 minutes.
 [Caution: Don’t use distilled vinegar!]

-- Use a clean toothbrush to clean out the interior chamber, and let it sit for 10 minutes again to decalcify the machine.
+- Use a clean toothbrush to clean out the interior chamber, and let it sit for 10 minutes again to decalcify cuisinart coffee maker with vinegar.

-- Repeat the process every day for a week, and then at least once a month.
+- Repeat the process every day for a week, and then at least once a month for cleaning cuisinart coffee maker with vinegar

 - Use a clean toothbrush to clean out the interior chamber, and let it sit for 10 minutes.

-- Note: I recommend you don’t use vinegar to clean the carafe because vinegar will leave some residue on your Cuisinart coffee maker and often will not fully dry before it absorbs again into the machine.
+Note: I recommend you not to decalcify cuisinart coffee maker with vinegar.
+Because vinegar will leave some residue on your Cuisinart coffee maker and often will not fully dry before it absorbs again into the machine.

 - Preheat the coffee maker for one minute.